 Case-presenters generally serve no investigative function beyond gathering evidence provided by those they represent.
 Case-presenters serve to inform the parties of Honor Council procedure, assist them with the presentation of evidence, and present that evidence in a coherent report to be made before the hearing panel.
 Case-presenters will contact their assigned parties—the complainant or the accused—by the end of the second class day following the opening of the case, that is, after the accused student is first notified.
 Upon conferring with their assigned parties as soon as it is possible to do so, case-presenters are to answer any questions that their assigned parties may have as to Honor Council procedures, while also gaining a familiarity with the circumstances of the case.

 Case-presenters should exchange evidence and statements to be presented at the hearing.
+All evidences and statements must be approved by the case presenter for relevance and objectivity to be admissible in the hearing.
 The evidence and statements should then be shared with the accused student and the University at least 48 hours before the scheduled hearing.
-Both the University and the student can continue editing their statements and adding evidence up until the hearing and during the hearing.
+Both the University and the student can continue editing their statements and adding evidence up until and during the hearing.
+Case presenters reserve the right to refuse evidences or revisions of statements if not submitted in a timely manner.

 Case-presenters are also responsible for composing a witness list if either the accused student or the University wishes the hearing panel to call witnesses.
 Case-presenters will submit witness lists to the presiding member at least three class days before the hearing.
 Lists will include a written statement of justification for each potential witness.